thomasballinger/bittorrent/readme.md

 * Play with pipelineing for max DL speed
 * writing testing scripts
 * write tests for bittorrent logic - fake messages so no network io
+* use twisted
+* build a query system or other output method for a gui
 * Build a frontend visualization of data - urwid or html+js